 - July 2016 to provide information about the submitted application incorporating significant changes and improvements following extensive public consultation.

 See What Happens Next? for a description of how the Dartmoor National Park Authority is dealing with the planning applications and a link to the Authority’s website, which will track progress.
-There is also a link to Teignbridge District Council’s website to follow progress on the Caton Cross application.
+There is also a link to Teignbridge District Council’s website to view the approved planning application for improvements to Caton Cross.